 A Russian-speaking resident of Minnesota drove a truck into a crowd of protesters: what is known about him

 On May 31, a truck drove into a crowd of protesters in Minneapolis, Minnesota.
-At the wheel of a car was a citizen of the USA, presumably of Ukrainian origin, Bogdan Vechirko.
-At the scene of the incident, a rally was held against police brutality, provoked by the death of George Floyd, an African American who died May 25 through the fault of police officers.
+The car was driven by a US citizen, presumably of Ukrainian origin, Bohdan Vechirko.
+At the scene, a rally was held against police brutality, provoked by the death of George Floyd, an African American who died on May 25 due to the fault of the police.
 Writes about it Fox9.

 City officials said a man who was driving a truck driving into a crowd of protesters in Minneapolis was placed in Hennepin County Prison.
 Bogdan Vechirko is suspected of deliberate attack.

 Around 18:00 on May 31, a truck drove at high speed into a large crowd of protesters gathered near Washington Avenue in Minneapolis.
 During the incident, the driver, according to eyewitnesses, desperately honked.
 At that moment, the group had already held a rally at this place for about two hours.

 Fortunately, the protesters were able to leave the road on time and, according to police, no one was hurt.
 Having passed through the crowd, the driver slowed down and stopped, and the protesters began to climb onto the truck.
 The driver was pulled out of the car and started to beat.
 But another group of protesters intervened, protecting the man from beating.